anas-aso/ssllabs_exporter/Readme.md

 Flags:
   --help                     Show context-sensitive help (also try --help-long and --help-man).
   --listen-address=":19115"  The address to listen on for HTTP requests.
   --timeout="10m"            Time duration before canceling an ongoing probe such as 30m or 1h5m.
-This value MUST be at least 1m.
+This value must be at least 1m.
 Valid duration units are ns, us (or µs), ms, s, m, h.
   --log-level=debug          Printed logs level.
   --cache-retention="1h"     Time duration to keep entries in cache such as 30m or 1h5m.
 Valid duration units are ns, us (or µs), ms, s, m, h.
+  --cache-ignore-failed      Do not cache failed results due to intermittent SSLLabs issues.
   --version                  Show application version.
 ```